-overall satisfaction with repairs and maintenance
+Overall satisfaction with repairs and maintenance

-Satisfied with their last call to the customer service centre
+the customer service centre

 Or three-year strategy

 It's now 12 months since the board agreed our new strategy.
 It was developed after a comprehensive process - considering the priorities identified in our original business case for merger, what sort of an organisation we should be, and what metrics we would use to measure our success.